01Create a Trading Plan

 14Use Limit Orders When Entering Positions

 A limit order will only execute at the price specified, or better.
 When entering a trade, we use limit orders to control at what price we will enter the trade.
-If you we use market orders we may end up with a different entry price than expected, which may throw off our whole plan for that trade.
+If you use market orders we may end up with a different entry price than expected, which may throw off our whole plan for that trade.

 15Trade the Same Time Each Day